Technology can be a useful servant but a dangerous master.

 - In case of an extensive list, you can create a new section for activities, associations, and volunteer work.

-- If your experience runs deep, do not include details about positions held around 15 to 20 years ago.
+- If your experience runs deep, do not include details about positions held 15 to 20 years ago.

 - You can insert this section beneath or above your education credentials.

 - Choose to opt for the layout that suits your experience well:

 traditional chronological layout, the functional layout, or a hybrid of these two styles.